≡ Menu

 Can I lower the cost of a $1,000,000 life insurance policy?

 Yes, there are several ways to lower the cost of a $1,000,000 life insurance policy.
 One way is to choose a term policy instead of a permanent policy, as term policies tend to be less expensive.
-Additionally, improving your health and reducing high-risk hobbies or habits can also lower your premium.
+Improving your health and reducing high-risk hobbies or habits can lower your premium.

 Is a $1,000,000 life insurance policy necessary for everyone?